wccalvin/cpp-notes/docs/classes-objects.md

 ## Classes

 *classes* are blue print for objects.
+A semi-colon is required to terminate the class.

 ```c++
 class ClassName {